CyrilPeponnet/Unify/switchboard/README.md

 ## Example of use

-`python switchboard.py --consul <CONSUL_HOST> -cmd "systemctl reload haproxy" -o /etc/haproxy/haproxy.conf haproxy.conf.jinja2 haproxy.conf.jinja2`
+`python switchboard.py --consul <CONSUL_HOST> -run-cmd "systemctl reload haproxy" -o /etc/haproxy/haproxy.conf haproxy.conf.jinja2`

 # Options

 ```
-usage: switchboard.py [-h] [--cmd COMMAND] --consul CONSUL [-k KEY]
-                      [-o OUTPUT] [--has INCLUDE] [--match MATCH]
-                      [--has-not EXCLUDE] [--no-match NOMATCH]
-                      [--binding-ip BINDIP]
-                      template

-positional arguments:
-  template              The Jinja2 template to render

-optional arguments:
+    Usage: switchboard.py [options] [--match match... --no-match match... --has tag... --has-not tag...] <jinja2_template>

+    Options:
-  -h, --help            show this help message and exit
+      -h, --help              Show this screen.
+      -c, --consul host       Consul host or ip [default: consul].
-  --cmd COMMAND         The command to invoke after rendering the template.
-                        Will be executed in a shell.
+      -r, --run-cmd cmd       Run the specified command afte rendering the template.
+Will be excecuted in a shell.
-  --consul CONSUL       Consul fqnd or ip to connect to.
-  -k KEY, --listen-key KEY
-                        The path to consul datastore key to listen to.
+      -k, --listen-key path   KV Path in consul datastore to listen to.
+Will reload haproxy if value of key is updated.
-  -o OUTPUT, --output OUTPUT
-                        The target file.
-Renders to stdout if not specified.
+      -o, --output file       The target file to render.
+If not specified it will print on stdout.
-  --has INCLUDE         Only render services that have the (all of the)
+      --match match           Only render services that have tags which match the passed regular expressions.
-                        specified tag(s).
-This parameter can be specified
-                        multiple times.
-  --match MATCH         Only render services that have tags which match the
-                        passed regular expressions.
+      --no-match match        Only render services that have tags which dont match the passed regular expressions.
-  --has-not EXCLUDE     Only render services that do NOT have (any of the)
+      --has tag               Only render services that have (all/the) specified tag(s).
-                        specified tag(s).
-This parameter can be specified
-                        multiple times.
-  --no-match NOMATCH    Only render services that do NOT have tags which match
+      --has-not tag           Only render services that don't have any of (all/the) specified tag(s).
-                        the passed regular expressions.
-  --binding-ip BINDIP   Sets the listening ip address (Default: 0.0.0.0)
+      -b, --bind-ip ip        Set the listening ip address [default: 0.0.0.0].
 ```

 ## Container